Jasikasamantha/Startup-Growth-and-investment-data-analysis/README.md

 ## Data Loading
-The dataset is loaded using PySpark from Azure Data Lake Storage Gen2 via a securely configured Spark session.
+The dataset is stored in CSV format in an Azure Data Lake container.
+Dataset is loaded using PySpark from Azure Data Lake Storage Gen2 via a securely configured Spark session.
 It contains key startup metrics such as investment, valuation, funding rounds, growth rate, and country information for analysis.

 <img width="997" alt="Screenshot 2025-06-09 at 10 49 48 AM" src="https://github.com/user-attachments/assets/c3d4f70b-73a8-4c12-be69-b0a4bf651c1f" />